 As a well recognized mediator in Southern California, Ms. Moreno has resolved hundreds of disputes.
-As a mediator, she conducts private mediations involving employment discrimination, wage and hour disputes, personal injury, insurance, business contracts, and construction defect actions.
-She is currently on the USDC-Central District and Riverside County panel.
+As a mediator, she conducts private mediations involving employment discrimination, wage and hour disputes, personal injury, insurance, business contracts, and premises liability.
+She currently on the riverside County Superior Court mediation panel.

 As a trial attorney, Ms. Moreno has tried more than 40 jury and court civil trials that have varied from 5 to 80 days in length and has handled thousands of cases.
 She has litigated complex and class actions, Real Estate, construction defects/Mold, discrimination, wrongful termination, employment contracts, wage and hour violations, personal injury, medical malpractice, conservatorships for developmentally disabled, insurance bad faith and business litigation.
 For five years she was an expert witness on Insurance Issues.
 Since 2004, she has had her own certified minority woman owned law firm of Elizabeth A. Moreno, A Professional Corporation.